-Snowed In: Things to do When You Are Snowed In By A Blizzard!
+Snowed In: Things to Do When You Are Snowed in by a Blizzard!

 Recently I was snowed in by a blizzard which dumped two to three feet of snow across the state of Connecticut.
-I live in an area along the coast and due to that, the high winds of the blizzard along the coastline knocked out power in our home for two days.
-The fact that there was no electricity, cable TV or internet connection for that amount of time meant that people had to get creative in terms of how they spent their time so they wouldn’t be bored to death.
+I live in an area along the coast, and due to that, the high winds of the blizzard along the coastline knocked out power in our home for two days.
+The fact that there was no electricity, cable TV or internet connection for that amount of time meant that people had to get creative regarding how they spent their time so they wouldn’t be bored to death.
 Here’s a list of things to do when you are snowed in:

 2) Build a Fire: If you are fortunate enough to have a wood or gas fireplace, build a fire as soon as the power goes out to ensure the house doesn’t start losing heat.

-3) Roast Hot Dogs: When a storm hits and there’s no electricity to cook with, it’s great fun to take some hot dogs out of the freezer and cook them up over a wood fire.
+3) Roast Hot Dogs: When a storm hits, and there’s no electricity to cook with, it’s great fun to take some hot dogs out of the freezer and cook them up over a wood fire.
 You can use shish kabob sticks or branches off trees.
 It makes things seem like more of an adventure for kids.

 4) Make S’mores: Again if you have a wood fireplace, being able to treat the family to something fun and delicious like S’mores makes the event more of an adventure.

 5) Play Board Games: With the internet around, hardly anyone ever plays board games anymore, but they can be so much fun.
-Monopoly, Scrabble, Parcheesi and Trivial Pursuit are some standbys that will help pass the time for couples or the family in a memorable and old fashioned way.
+Monopoly, Scrabble, Parcheesi and Trivial Pursuit are some standbys that will help pass the time for couples or the family in a memorable and old-fashioned way.

 6) Play Cards: When I was growing up, my parents spent a lot of time playing cards with their friends.
 If you enjoy playing cards, take this time to so during this time.
 If you have kids and they don’t know how to play certain games you enjoy, this would be the perfect opportunity to teach them.